+• One-Time Revenues

-- One-Time Revenues - Historically, one percent of budgeted revenues from the current year are considered as ongoing funding for the projected budget two years out.
-Any remaining fund balance will be considered as one-time funding. - Paygo Capital Funding The County commits approximately 3% of Property Tax as paygo funding in the CIP.
+Historically, one percent of budgeted revenues from the current year are considered as ongoing funding for the projected budget two years out.
+Any remaining fund balance will be considered as one-time funding.
+First priority for these revenues is given to providing paygo funding in the Capital Budget.

+- Paygo Capital Funding The County commits approximately 3% of Property Tax as paygo funding in the CIP.
 Other paygo funding includes: Income Tax Revenue, Property Tax Revenue, Impact Fees, and Agricultural Transfer Tax Funding. - Operating Impacts of Capital Projects No capital project request is considered without an estimated operating impact.
 Operating impacts are integrated into the Operating Plan after being developed and refined with the assistance of the Department of Management and Budget.